• About

 23 Tuesday May 2017

-Posted by is this anything in quotation, Uncategorized
+Posted quotation, Uncategorized

-14 Thursday Apr 2016
+in14 Thursday Apr 2016

-Posted by is this anything in twitter tweets
+Posted twitter tweets

 acceptance, apophenia, balance, comfort, freedom, grace, grief, paradox, suffering, thinking out loud, transience, tweet, zen